darkjumpy/IT-Freak-Home-smart-light-switch-1-relay/README.md

 ## -How to build it?
 Put all of your parts on the PCB like on the picture:<br/>
 <img src="/images/partsOnPcb.jpg" width="400px"><br/>
 (In the picture is an older version of the PCB.
-Your PCB should have a place for a capacitor) On the bottom side of the PCB, you have named where witch cable should go.
+Your PCB should have a place for a capacitor, varistor and thermal fuze) On the bottom side of the PCB, you have named where witch cable should go.
 **(N-Neutral wire, LI-Live wire, LO-Light out)**<br/>